Substance Abuse Billing Services in Nebraska

 Heritage Health Substance Abuse Billing

-Heritage Health routes substance abuse patients through 3 managed care plans: Healthy Blue, UHC, Nebraska Total Care.
+Heritage Health routes substance abuse patients through 3 managed care plans: Molina Healthcare of Nebraska (new January 2024), Nebraska Total Care (Centene subsidiary), UnitedHealthcare Community Plan.
 Each MCO has its own substance abuse authorization and billing rules that we manage.

-WPS processes Medicare substance abuse claims in Nebraska with its own Local Coverage Determinations.
-We navigate WPS's policies around level-of-care coding to prevent medical necessity denials.
+WPS Health Solutions (Jurisdiction 5) processes Medicare substance abuse claims in Nebraska with its own Local Coverage Determinations.
+We navigate WPS Health Solutions (Jurisdiction 5)'s policies around level-of-care coding to prevent medical necessity denials.

 Denial Prevention for Nebraska Substance Abuse